coveooss/coveo-python-oss/coveo-functools/README.md

 Can convert string annotations into their actual type reference.

-## casing / flexcase
+## flex

+Note: Flex only works with keyword arguments.

-Flexcase takes a "dirty" input and maps it to a python construct.
+Flex takes a "dirty" input and maps it to a python construct.

 The principal use case is to allow seamless translation between snake_case and camelCase and generate PEP8-compliant code over APIs that support a different casing scheme.

-- It introspects a function to obtain the expected argument names
+- It introspects a function/class to obtain the expected argument names
 - It inspects the provided input to find matching candidates
 - It calls the function with the cleaned arguments
+- It can recurse into nested custom types based on annotations

 It can also be used to allow for a certain degree of personalization in typically strict contexts such as configuration files and APIs.

-Take for example the toml below, where all 3 items are equivalent:
+Take for example the toml below, where all 3 items can be made equivalent:

 ```toml
 [tool.some-plugin]